 While full coverage SR-22 insurance offers more protection, it also comes with a higher price tag.
 If you’re on a tight budget, it may be tempting to opt for minimum coverage, but it’s important to consider the potential financial consequences of being underinsured.
 If you cause a major accident that results in serious injuries or property damage, you could be personally responsible for the difference between your insurance coverage and the actual cost of the damages.

 Ultimately, the decision between full coverage and minimum coverage SR-22 insurance will depend on your individual needs and budget.
 If you have a newer vehicle or significant assets to protect, full coverage may be a better option for you.
 If you’re on a tight budget, minimum coverage may be your only option, but be sure to shop around and compare rates from multiple insurance providers to find the best deal possible.

 How Do I Reinstate My License After Getting SR22 Insurance?

 In order to reinstate your license you must pay a reinstatement fee and any other fines associated with your driving record.
-After you pay for the cheap SR22 insurance you will be able to have the form faxed immediately so that you can reinstate your insurance right away.
+After you pay for your low-cost SR-22 insurance you will be able to have the form faxed immediately so that you can reinstate your insurance right away.
 You must go to the DMV with the form in order to have your license reinstated.
-However, you are required to maintain the cheap SR22 insurance for a designated amount of time.
+However, you are required to maintain the SR22 insurance for a designated amount of time.
 Generally this time is between one and three years but it is important that you maintain it as long as you need to avoid further charges.